 Most consultancies and solution providers in the climate action space, including ClimatePartner, require companies to include several Scope 3 emissions categories and encourage all related emissions along a company’s value chain, including raw materials, production, logistics and packaging for example, to be included in the calculations.

 Few standard bodies currently prescribe a specific carbon reduction target for companies.
 That’s because historically it has been difficult to do this across industries and company types.
 This means that a company could measure their Scope 1 & 2 emissions, set a loose and short-term reduction plan and simply offset the rest to achieve Carbon Neutrality.
 This is a positive first step, but a small one at best - what we all need to be aiming for is Net Zero.

 Net Zero attempts to raise the standard and fill in the gaps left by carbon neutrality by:

-Setting a Net Zero commitment starts by taking true responsibility for your carbon emissions and this typically means including at least 66% of Scope 3 emissions.
+Setting a Net Zero commitment starts by taking true responsibility for your carbon emissions and this typically means including at least 67% of Scope 3 emissions for near-term targets and 90% for long-term Net Zero targets.
 This is a requirement for most companies who set a Science Based Target (SBT) which has become a popular solution for over 1000 companies including large retailers such as Tesco and SMEs like Pukka Tea.

 SBTs ensure that carbon reduction targets are rooted in the best available science and calculated based on what is needed for the industry and the size of the company.
 A SBT can vary in its ambition, but ideally should be aligned with limiting global warming to 1.5°C